tonamatos/wiederhold-notes/content/MAT246/2/ConstructionZ.md

 >
 >The addition and multiplication of integers is well-defined, associative, commutative and distribute over each other.
 (Definition for all these words is found [[ConstructionN|here]].)

+## The integers contain the naturals

-The following is the way to formalize the simple idea that the naturals are **inside** of the integers.
+In this section I formalize the idea that the naturals are **inside** of the integers.

 >[!thm] Theorem (Embedding of $\mathbb N$ in $\mathbb Z$).
 >